ptasker/acf-code-field/readme.txt

 = 1.6 =
 * Improvement: Adding PHP language editor support
-* Improvement: Better default text highlighting
+* Improvement: Making height automatically grow to the height of the content
 * Bug fix: Hidden panels using the code field need to be clicked on to display contents

 = 1.5 =